6 signs it’s time to replace your washing machine

 6. It’s much older than your latest smartphone

-New smartphones are launched each year and they are packed with the latest technology.
-Washing machines are always evolving and improving too and come with some amazing features.
+New smartphones are launched each year, packed with the latest technology.
+Washing machines are always evolving and improving too, and come with some amazing features.

-So if you bought your washing machine several years ago there will be a plethora of new technology you’re missing out on.
+So, if you bought your washing machine several years ago, there's now going to be loads of new washing tech you’re missing out on.

 Stain removal and rinsing technology has become much more sophisticated, helping you better care for the clothes you love.
-Energy efficiency has massively improved too; many machines have an A+++ rating for greener laundry days.
+Energy efficiency has massively improved too, so keep an eye out for washing machines with the best energy ratings.